HikaruXA/frontend_e-learning/README.md

   <h1>E-Learning Platform – Frontend Application</h1>

   <p class="warning">
     ⚠️ <em>The frontend is currently under active development.
-Some features and interfaces may change frequently as we improve the user experience.</em>
+Some features and interfaces may change frequently as I improve the user experience.</em>
   </p>

   <h2>Overview</h2>